fhriley/kodi-headless-novnc/README.md

 # Introduction
 A headless, dockerized Kodi instance for a shared MySQL setup to allow having a webinterface and automatic periodic library updates without the need for a player system to be permanently on.

-This image can also be used to configure your Kodi MySQL setup through a web browser.
-A second Kodi instance is not required!
+This image has 2 major advantages over other headless images:

+1. The Kodi GUI is available in a web browser on port 8000.

-In addition, this headless Kodi image does not have to use any patches.
-It uses the standard Ubuntu install.
-That means this image can easily be updated to any new versions of Kodi.
+2. This Kodi image does not use any patches to modify the code.
+It uses the standard Ubuntu install and can easily be updated to any new versions of Kodi.

 # Tags